 I’ve found that some of the worst cheap benches are the adjustable ones.
 They’re easier to market, having more features, and that’s about all there is to them, marketing.
 Cheap squishy foam padding that will bottom out on you, rickety adjustment hinges, and thin gauge steel.

-The York STS flat bench is stable, heavy, has firm padding, is the right height, has the right pad width to facilitate arm movement… That’s about all there is to a bench like this.
-Get it.
+The Rogue flat bench is stable, heavy, has firm padding, is the right height, has the right width to facilitate arm movement, and the frame is entirely welded.

 Weight Plates: At Least Get Accurate Ones